wandyezj/wandyezj.github.io/docs/_recipes/muffins-oatmeal-pumpkin-banana.md

 ## Notes

-- add walnuts for more flavor.
+- add pecans or walnuts for more flavor.
 - do not use cassia cinnamon as it has a toxic substance in it
 - add semi sweet chocolate chips for a chocolate flavor or add on top